Facilitate Access to Adult Day Services

-During the past half-century, Medicare services have been expanded but the system itself has not been modernized to take advantage of less expensive delivery of those services to the consumer.
-Adult Day Centers (ADC) have modernized to provide quality, cost-effective nursing services, physical therapy, occupational therapy, and social work services.
-Congress and the Centers for Medicare and Medicaid Services (CMS) need to modernize Medicare to achieve future cost avoidance of institutional costs by allowing consumers to choose to receive the same services provided through an ADC.
-NADSA encourages CMS to infuse health care funding with consumer choice for more cost-effective home and community-based services through an ADHC.
+During the past half-century, Medicare services have been expanded but the system itself has not been modernized to accommodate less expensive delivery of services to consumers with chronic diseases.
+Adult Day Health Centers (ADHC) provide quality, cost-effective nursing services, physical therapy, occupational therapy, and social work services.
+NADSA encourages Congress and CMS to infuse health care funding with consumer choice for more cost-effective home and community-based services through an ADHC.
 Offering rehabilitation through ADHC to individuals discharged from acute care institutions rather than re-institutionalizing them in a nursing home is more cost effective and more therapeutic.

 Reauthorize the Older Americans Act (OAA)

-Bi-Partisan legislation has been introduced in both the House and Senate.
-The bills most likely to be considered for final passage are S. 1562 and H.R.
-4122.
 Initially enacted in 1965 together with Medicare and Medicaid, the OAA was the first attempt by the federal government to provide comprehensive assistance to seniors.
-With 10,000 baby boomers turning 65 every day and with a sluggish, downturned economy, states depend upon OAA funds for senior programs.
-A portion of the OAA funds provide access for consumers to choose home and community-based (HCB Adult Day Services to help them to remain in their homes with their families in lieu of being admitted to a nursing home.
+With 10,000 baby boomers turning 65 every day, states depend upon OAA funds for senior programs.
+A portion of the OAA funds provide access for consumers to choose home and community-based Adult Day Services to help them to remain in their homes with their families in lieu of being admitted to a nursing home.
 S. 192 has been introduced and reported from committee with bi-partisan support to reauthorize the OAA.

-Reauthorize the Older Americans Act to provide consumer choice for HCB Adult Day Services to avoid more costly institutional placement.
+Support S. 192 to reauthorize the Older Americans Act to facilitate consumer choice of Adult Day Services to avoid more costly institutional admissions.